AkshayMohan/RandomStuffs/all2HTML/README.md

 **Changelogs**

+v1.0.2 - 15th of September, 2017.

+- Added command line arguments for the program.
+Run it as "all2HTML.exe --help" for instructions.
+- Fixed : Folder names getting appended with ".html" extension when subfolders are not included for conversion.

 v1.0.1 - 4th of September, 2017.

 - Changed "convertFileTypeToHTML" function to "changePathExtension" with additional two arguments - the extension to be set and the number of files in which changes have occurred.